G. Wayne Clough: Research

 After earning his doctorate, Clough began his academic career as an assistant professor at Duke University in 1969.
 He joined the faculty at Stanford University in 1974 first as an associate professor and then later as full professor.
 In 1982, he joined the faculty of Virginia Tech as a professor of civil engineering and served as head of their Department of Civil Engineering for seven years.
 In 1990, Clough became dean of the Virginia Tech College of Engineering.
 Clough continued his research and instruction of graduate students at Virginia Tech in addition to his administrative responsibilities.
 Clough's research focused on geotechnical engineering, including earthquake studies, numerical analysis, soil structure interaction, in-situ testing, and underground openings.
 In 1993, he became provost and vice president for academic affairs at the University of Washington.
 Clough cofounded the United States Universities Council of Geotechnical Engineering Research (USUCGER), and served as the organization's first president during 1993.

 President of Georgia Tech

 Clough Undergraduate Learning Commons in 2010.

 On September 1, 1994, Clough became the first Georgia Tech alumnus to serve as the President of the Institute, succeeding John Patrick Crecine, and was in office during the 1996 Summer Olympics.
 In 1998, he separated the Ivan Allen College of Management, Policy, and International Affairs into the Ivan Allen College of Liberal Arts and the College of Management, which he returned to independent status.
 This separation was a major organizational change that built upon the large (and controversial) reorganization of the institute by Clough's predecessor.

-During his tenure, research expenditures increased from $212 million to $425 million, computers became required for all students, and enrollment increased from 13,000 to 18,000 students.
 Tech also received the Hesburgh Award for support of undergraduate teaching and learning, and the Institute's U.S. News & World Report rankings steadily improved.